Little Water Cay

 Go Shopping

-Providenciales offers a great selection of art galleries and gift shops, and many of these are centered around several plazas in the Grace Bay region.
+Providenciales offers a great selection of art galleries and gift shops.
+Many of these are centered around several plazas in the Grace Bay region.

 You’ll find a plethora of unique handmade crafts and original paintings.
 If you’re simply looking for a great T-shirt, there are hundreds of designs to browse through.